 - Are you prepared to react at any given time on any day of the year?

-- Do you have an efficient method for assessing travellers’ safety and keeping them in communication with your company during a crisis?
+- Do you have an efficient method for assessing travelers’ safety and keeping them in communication with your company during a crisis?

 To be truly prepared, he said, corporate travel programs must expand travel risk management to include: